Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Related Works

-Due to the powerful representation learning capabilities of deep neural networks that could effectively capture implicit and ambiguous causal relations, the adoption of deep learning techniques for causality extraction has become a popular choice for researchers in recent years.
-Ref.~\cite{de2017causal} used CNN to classify causal relations in the text.
-Ref.~\cite{kruengkrai2017improving} used Multi-Column CNN with the background knowledge extracted from noisy texts to classify such commonsense causalities as ``smoke cigarettes" $\rightarrow$ ``die or lung cancer''.
-Similarly, Ref.~\cite{Li_2019} proposed a Knowledge-oriented CNN that incorporates prior knowledge from lexical knowledge bases for causal relation classification.
-Ref.~\cite{martinez2017neural} proposed an LSTM-based model only fed with word embeddings for the task of causality classification.
-In addition to classifying causality from a commonsense reasoning standpoint, Ref.~\cite{dasgupta2018automatic} and Ref.~\cite{dunietz2018deepcx} also identified the linguistic expressions of causality in the text from a linguistic point of view through deep LSTM-based models.
+Due to the powerful representation learning capabilities of deep neural networks that can effectively capture implicit and ambiguous causal relations, the adoption of deep learning techniques for causality extraction has become a popular choice for researchers in recent years. \citet{de2017causal} used CNN to classify causal relations in the text. \citet{kruengkrai2017improving} used multicolumn CNN with the background knowledge extracted from noisy texts to classify such commonsense causalities as ``smoke cigarettes" $\rightarrow$ ``die or lung cancer''.
+Similarly, \citet{Li_2019} proposed a knowledge-oriented CNN that incorporates prior knowledge from lexical knowledge bases for causal relation classification. \citet{martinez2017neural} proposed an LSTM-based model only fed with word embeddings for the task of causality classification.
+In addition to classifying causality from a common sense reasoning standpoint, \citet{dasgupta2018automatic} and \citet{dunietz2018deepcx} also identified the linguistic expressions of causality in the text from a linguistic point of view through deep LSTM-based models.

 The main differences between our proposed method and the above methods based on deep learning techniques can be summarized as follows: